tomtom-international/tomtom-navigation-android-examples/README.md

 2. Clone the repository `https://github.com/tomtom-international/navigation-android-examples.git`

-3. Create a 'local.properties' files if it doesn't exist and add your API KEY there as `TomTomApiKey = "YOUR KEY"`
+3. Create a `local.properties` files if it doesn't exist and add your *API KEY* there as `TomTomApiKey = "YOUR API KEY"`

-4. Add your credentials from the TomTom Artifactory repo as ENV variables (NavSDKUsername and NavSDKPassword) or update the Settings.gradle file with these credentials.
+4. Add your credentials from the TomTom Maven repo as ENV variables (NavSDKUsername and NavSDKPassword) or update the Settings.gradle file with these credentials.

 5. Run the application.